Real Estate Negotiation Strategies: Applied to Fairfield County's 2025-26 Market

 Fairfield County reality: In New Canaan's June 2025 market, 60% of homes sold over asking.
 If you're entering with a below-list offer in this environment without a specific data rationale, you won't be taken seriously.[1]

-Set Your Goals, Walk-Away Point & Concessions Before You Start
+Set Your Goals, Walk-Away Point and Concessions Before You Start

 Use Anchoring Wisely